-In its weekly release, Baker Hughes Company BKR stated that the U.S. rig count was in line with the prior-week tally.
+In its weekly release, Baker Hughes Company BKR stated that the U.S. rig count was higher than the prior-week figure.
 The rotary rig count, issued by BKR, is usually published in major newspapers and trade publications.

 Baker Hughes’ data, issued at the end of every week since 1944, helps energy service providers gauge the overall business environment of the oil and gas industry.
-The number of active rigs and its comparison with the prior-week figure indicates the demand trajectory for Baker Hughes’ oilfield services from exploration and production companies.
+The number of active rigs and its comparison with a week-ago figure indicates the demand trajectory for the company’s oilfield services from exploration and production companies.

-Total U.S. Rig Count Flat: The count of rigs engaged in the exploration and production of oil and natural gas in the United States was 784 for the week ended Dec 02.
-The figure is flat withthe prior week count.
-Thus, the tally increased in six of the prior eight weeks.
-The current national rig count is higher than the year-ago level of 569.
+Total U.S. Rig Count Rises: The number of rigs engaged in the exploration and production of oil and natural gas in the United States was 641 for the week ended Sep 15.
+The figure is higher than theweek-ago count of 632.
+The figure increased for two straight weeks despite a slowdown in drilling activities.
+Some analysts think that shale producers are getting more efficient, requiring fewer rigs, while some doubt whether certain producers have enough prospective land to drill.
+The current national rig count is, however, lower than the year-ago level of 763.

-U.S. Oil Rig Count Flat: The oil rig count was 627 for the week ended Dec 2, in line with the prior-week figure.
-The current number of oil rigs — far from the peak of 1,609 attained in October 2014 — is up from the year-ago figure of 467.
+U.S. Oil Rig Count Rises: Oil rig count was 515 in the week ended Sep 15, higher than the week-ago figure of 513.
+The current number of oil rigs — far from the peak of 1,609 attained in October 2014 — is, however, down from the year-ago figure of 599.

-Rig Count by Type: The number of vertical drilling rigs totaled 25 units, higher than the prior-week count of 23.
-The horizontal/directional rig count (encompassing new drilling technology with the ability to drill and extract gas from dense rock formations, also known as shale formations) of 759 is lower than the prior-week level of 761.
+Rig Count by Type: The number of vertical drilling rigs totaled 17 units, higher than the week-ago count of 14.
+The horizontal/directional rig count (encompassing new drilling technology with the ability to drill and extract gas from dense rock formations, also known as shale formations) of 624 is higher than the prior-week level of 618.

-Gulf of Mexico (GoM) Rig Count Rises: GoM rig count was 17 units, all oil-directed.
-The count was higher than the prior-week number of 16.
+Gulf of Mexico (GoM) Rig Count Flat: The GoM rig count was 17 units, all oil-directed.
+The count was in line with the prior-week number.

 Rig Count in the Most Prolific Basin

-Permian — the most prolific basin in the United States — recorded a weekly oil rig tally of 346, lower than the prior week's count of 348.
-The tally increased in seven of the prior 12 weeks.
+Permian — the most prolific basin in the United States — recorded a weekly oil rig count of 319, higher than the prior week's 317.
+The number increased for two straight weeks.

-The West Texas Intermediate crude price is trading at more than the $80-per-barrel mark, which is still highly favorable for exploration and production activities.
-Solid oil prices will likely pave the way for rig additions despite a slowdown in drilling activities, as upstream players mainly focus on stockholder returns rather than boosting output.
+The West Texas Intermediate crude price is trading at more than the $90-per-barrel mark.
+Solid oil prices will likely aid upstream energy players to add more rigs.
+However, the slowdown in drilling activities may continue, as upstream players mainly focus on stockholder returns rather than boosting output.

-Investors may keep a close eye on energy stocks like EOG Resources EOG and Devon Energy Corporation DVN, as these companies are expected to benefit from the current healthy oil price scenario.
+Hence, investors can keep a close eye on energy stocks like EOG Resources EOG and Matador Resources Company MTDR, as these companies are expected to benefit from the current healthy oil price scenario.

 EOG Resources, currently carrying a Zacks Rank #3 (Hold), is a leading oil and natural gas exploration and production company.
 It is well-placed to capitalize on the promising business scenario.
 It has an estimated 11,500 net undrilled premium locations, resulting in a brightened production outlook.
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 EOG Resources is strongly committed to returning capital to shareholders.
-Since it transitioned to premium drilling, the company has returned $10.4 billion in cash to stockholders.
+Since transitioning to premium drilling, the company has returned a handsome amount of cash to stockholders.
 With the employment of premium drilling, EOG can reduce its cash operating costs per barrel of oil equivalent, thereby aiding its bottom line.